 As long as we're talking about one unpleasant subject, namely divorce, we may as well talk about another, namely death.

-A good question to ask yourself is what happens to your share of the retirement benefits awarded to you under your spouse’s retirement plan if he or she dies before your share is paid?
-Do you actually get to receive the portion awarded to you or does it somehow revert back to your spouse’s estate?
+A good question to ask yourself is, what happens to your share of the retirement benefits awarded to you under your spouse's retirement plan if they die before your claim is paid?
+Do you get to receive the portion awarded to you, or does it somehow revert to your spouse's estate?

-A lawyer’s favorite answer to provide to a question is: It depends.
+A lawyer's favorite answer to a question is: It depends.
 That answer is unfortunately applicable here.
-Look to see if your Qualified Domestic Relations Order (QDRO) provides some type of protection for you in the event that your ex-spouse passes away before your benefits are fully paid or made available to you.
+Look to see if your Qualified Domestic Relations Order (QDRO) provides some protection for you if your ex-spouse passes away before your benefits are fully paid or made available to you.

 Sometimes your attorney can insert this language into the QDRO on their own.
-Other times, it will be preferred language that the retirement plan administrator requests to be included.
-Either way, this type of language can save you in the event that your ex-spouse passes away.
+Other times, it will be the preferred language that the retirement plan administrator requests to be included.
+Either way, this type of language can save you if your ex-spouse passes away.

-If the reverse should unfortunately occur, and you pass away prior to receiving all of the benefits awarded to you in your divorce, the same questions are relevant.
-Would your ex-spouse get all of those benefits that you would normally get?
+If the reverse should unfortunately occur, and you pass away before receiving all of the benefits awarded to you in your divorce, the same questions are relevant.
+Would your ex-spouse get all of those benefits that you would typically get?

 Does the pension or retirement plan get the benefits instead?
-If you are thinking about including language in your will to pre-designate a recipient for the money in the event that you do pass away there is no way to do this, sadly.
-You and your lawyer will need to discuss this in greater detail prior to the conclusion of your divorce.
+If you are thinking about including language in your will to pre-designate a recipient for the money if you do pass away, there is no way to do this, sadly.
+You and your lawyer will need to discuss this in greater detail before the conclusion of your divorce.

-Delay in receiving benefits means interest on the amount awarded to you in the divorce?
+Delay in receiving benefits means the interest on the amount awarded to you in the divorce?

-Sometimes there are issues when it comes to getting a QDRO approved by a plan administrator and your payments are not made as timely as you would have liked.
+Sometimes there are issues when getting a QDRO approved by a plan administrator, and your payments are not made as timely as you would have liked.
 While these mistakes are typically avoidable if your attorney is proactive and drafts the QDRO according to the guidelines set forth by the administrator, there may be unforeseen issues that arise that cause you to lose time.

 What to do if your spouse has taken out a loan from their retirement account?

-401(k)s typically allow people to take out loans from their retirement plans by either deducting the loan from the either your portion of the account or theirs.
-If you have been awarded a portion of that 401(k) then you will need to consider what reason your spouse took out the loan.
+401(k)s typically allow people to take out loans from their retirement plans by either deducting the loan from either your portion of the account or theirs.
+If you have been awarded a part of that 401(k), you will need to consider why your spouse took out the loan.

-Texas is a community property debt and therefore debt is part of the estate if taken out during your marriage.
-However, if the purpose of the loan was to benefit something of your spouse’s and had little effect on you it is likely that the loan would be made a part of your spouse’s share of the debt-load.
+Texas is a community property debt, and therefore debt is part of the estate if taken out during your marriage.
+However, if the purpose of the loan were to benefit something of your spouse's and had little effect on you, the loan would likely be made a part of your spouse's share of the debt load.

 Taxes while dividing up a retirement account

-If you have been awarded a portion of your spouse’s retirement account in your divorce it is likely that this portion will be considered taxable income.
+If you have been awarded a portion of your spouse's retirement account in your divorce, this portion will likely be considered taxable income.

 A final checklist for your consideration

-Before we conclude our series of blog posts on retirement plans and divorce let’s go over the most important points that you should consider prior to finalizing any divorce involving retirement benefits:
+Before we conclude our series of blog posts on retirement plans and divorce, let's go over the essential points that you should consider before finalizing any divorce involving retirement benefits:

 - Make sure a QDRO has been drafted according to the plan specifications for your particular retirement plan.
-The judge will need to sign off on the order prior to submitting it to the retirement plan for review.
+The judge will need to sign off on the order before submitting it to the retirement plan for review.

-- Your attorney should have been in touch with the plan administrator prior to submitting the QDRO to ensure that their guidelines are followed.
+- Your attorney should have been in touch with the plan administrator before submitting the QDRO to ensure their guidelines were followed.
 This will help speed up the review and submittal process.

-- When your Final Decree of Divorce has been drafted, reviewed and signed by all parties submit it to the court for the judge’s signature.
+- When your Final Decree of Divorce has been drafted, reviewed, and signed by all parties, submit it to the court for the judge's signature.
 You should include your QDRO and a Motion to Enter QDRO.
-Ask the clerk of your court for the particulars on how the judge prefers this step be handled.
+Ask the clerk of your court for the particulars on how the judge prefers this step to be handled.

-- Once the QDRO is signed by the judge make sure that your attorney sends it into the plan administrator immediately.
-The faster this is done, the faster it can be approved and you can start to receive whatever shares of the retirement fund that you are entitled to.
+- Once the judge signs the QDRO, make sure that your attorney immediately sends it to the plan administrator.
+The faster this is done, the faster it can be approved, and you can start to receive whatever shares of the retirement fund you are entitled to.

 Ask questions of your attorney throughout your divorce

-If there is something that you don’t understand or you haven’t heard from your attorney in regard to retirement please make sure to contact his or her office to set up a time to speak to him or her.
-An engaged client is one who gets what he or she wants, typically speaking.
+If there is something that you don't understand or you haven't heard from your attorney regarding retirement, please make sure to contact their office to set up a time to speak to them.
+An engaged client gets what they want, typically speaking.

-Remember this and you will have much more tolerable divorce experience.
+Remember this, and you will have a much more tolerable divorce experience.

 Questions about retirement and your divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-Our licensed family law attorneys are available six days a week to meet with you in a free of charge consultation.
-We can address your questions and provide you with helpful information that can assist you as you begin your divorce.
+Our licensed family law attorneys are available six days a week to meet with you in a free-of-charge consultation.
+We can address your questions and provide you with helpful information to assist you as you begin your divorce.